audi70r/cyberspace-file-manager/README.md

 - **Click** on objects to open them in the default application
 - **ESC** - Unlock mouse cursor
 - **Hover** over objects to see file/folder details
+- **Search bar** - Find files and folders by name
+  - Press **Ctrl+F** to focus the search bar
+  - Click a search result to fly to that object
+  - Keyboard controls are disabled while searching
+  - Focus returns to 3D view after selecting a result

 ## File Type Color Coding